kraftb/cheesy_gallery/README.md

 Simply install the extension via the extension manager and insert the cheesy gallery plugin on a page.

-Then include the included static TypoScript template.
+Then include the static TypoScript template shipped along with the extension.

 Now create a file collection on the page with the plugin.
 Choose type "static image" for the type of collection and add some images.